polterguy/polterguy.github.io/endpoints/index.md

 between columns.
 The endpoint can only be invoked by a root user.
 The endpoint requires the following query argument(s).

-* __[databaseType]__ - Type of database, one of 'mysql', 'mssql', or 'pgsql'
+* __[databaseType]__ - Type of database, one of 'mysql', 'mssql', 'pgsql', or 'sqlite'
 * __[connectionString]__ - Name of connection string such as for instance _"generic"_

-Notice, the endpoint is fairly expensive to execute, and therefor its result is cached on the server with the key of _"magic.sql.databases.xxx.yyy"_ where _"xxx"_ is the database type and _"yyy"_ is the connection string name.
+Notice, the endpoint is fairly expensive to execute, and therefore its result is cached on the server with the key of _"magic.sql.databases.xxx.yyy"_ where _"xxx"_ is the database type and _"yyy"_ is the connection string name.